 - Drinking enough water will help keep odors away.

 - Drinking more water may even help reduce leakage.

 Do not drink anything 2 to 4 hours before going to bed.
 Empty your bladder before going to bed to help prevent urine leakage during the night.

 Avoid foods and beverages that can make urine leakage worse.
 These include:

-Eat more fiber in your diet, or take fiber supplements to prevent constipation.
+Get more fiber in your diet, or take fiber supplements to prevent constipation.

-Tips when you exercise:
+Follow these steps when you exercise: